tillkaeufer/DuCKLinG/README.md

 - If you are running the plotting routine on a mac, there might be an error if you are using the custom_list argument (e.g python plot_retrieval_results.py custom_list [[5,40]]), you can fix it by adding 'noglob' to the line (e.g. noglob python plot_retrieval_results.py custom_list [[5,40]])
 - If you get errors that some functions are unknown, make sure that you are in the DuCKLinG directory when running your code.
 This is necessary because functions are loaded from utils.py.
 - If a stellar spectrum is provided, it has to be longer than the observational data.
 Otherwise, you might get "ValueError: A value (---) in x_new is above the interpolation range's maximum value (---)."
+- The folders with the binned data can become quite large over time.
+If you run into storage problems, you can delete these folders without consequences.
+The data will be newly binned when you rerun your retrievals.

 ## Paper that use the model